Robert Seymour (illustrator): Early years

 Seymour was born in Somerset, England in 1798, the second son of Henry Seymour and Elizabeth Bishop.
 Soon after moving to London Henry Seymour died, leaving his wife, two sons and daughter impoverished.
 In 1827 his mother died, and Seymour married his cousin Jane Holmes, having two children, Robert and Jane.

 After his father died, Robert Seymour was apprenticed as a pattern-drawer to a Mr. Vaughan of Duke Street, Smithfield, London.
 Influenced by painter Joseph Severn RA, during frequent visits to his uncle Thomas Holmes of Hoxton, Robert's ambition to be a professional painter was achieved at the age of 24 when, in 1822, his painting of a scene from Torquato Tasso's Jerusalem Delivered, with over 100 figures, was exhibited at the Royal Academy.

-He was commissioned to illustrate the works of Shakespeare; Milton; Cervantes, and Wordsworth.
+He was commissioned to illustrate the works of William Shakespeare, John Milton, Miguel de Cervantes, and William Wordsworth.
 He also produced innumerable portraits, miniatures, landscapes, etc., as can be seen in two Sketchbooks; Windsor; Eaton; Figure Studies; Portraits at the Victoria and Albert Museum.
 After the rejection of his second Royal Academy submission, he continued to paint in oils, mastered techniques of copper engraving, and began illustrating books for a living.

 From 1822–27, Seymour produced designs for a wide range of subjects including: poetry; melodramas; children's stories; and topographical and scientific works.
 A steady supply of such work enabled him to live comfortably and enjoy his library and fishing and shooting expeditions with his friends: Lacey the publisher, and the illustrator George Cruikshank.
 In 1827, the year of his mother's death and his marriage, Robert Seymour's publishers, Knight and Lacey, were made bankrupt, owing Seymour a considerable amount of money.

 In 1827, Seymour then found steady employment when his etchings and engravings were accepted by the publisher Thomas McLean.
 Learning to etch on the newly fashionable steel-plates, Seymour then first began to specialize in caricatures and other humorous subjects.
 In 1830, having mastered the art of etching, Seymour then lithographed separate prints and book illustrations; he was then invited by McLean to produce the 1830 caricature magazine called Looking Glass, as etched throughout by William Heath, for which Seymour produced four large lithographed sheets of illustrations, usually drawn several to a page, every month for the following six years, until his death in 1836.